jandre/keyutils/README.md

 Go bindings for Linux's libkeyutils. libkeyutils provides an interface to the Linux kernel's keyring APIs, useful for storing secrets.

-It requires headers and libs for libkeyutils to be installed, e.g. apt-get install libkeyutils-dev.
+It requires headers and libs for libkeyutils to be installed, e.g. `apt-get install libkeyutils-dev`.

 # How to build and install